PHERAstar FSX

 Fluorescence polarization is also well suited to study binding kinetics during ligand receptor interaction.
 In contrast to classically used assays based on (TR-)FRET- or BRET, FP-based assays do not require additional labelling of the receptor next to the ligand.
 This application note shows the successful application of a Competition assay using Fluorescence Polarisation to determine the Residence Times for Calcitonin and AMYR agonist, AM833.

-In the AppNote “Studying the molecular basis of antibiotic resistance by assessing penicillin interaction with PBP5 using fluorescence polarization” a fluorescent Penicillin derivate was used to monitor the interaction of penicillin with different variants of the penicillin binding protein 5, responsible for the cross-linking of the bacterial cell wall.
+In the AppNote “Studying the molecular basis of antibiotic resistance by assessing penicillin interaction with PBP5 using fluorescence polarization” a fluorescent penicillin derivate was used to monitor the interaction of penicillin with different variants of the penicillin binding protein 5, a protein responsible for the cross-linking of the bacterial cell wall.

 BRET (bioluminescence resonance energy transfer) assays are luminescence-based methods that can be used to determine binding affinity and are often employed to investigate protein-protein interactions.
 Like FRET, they are based on resonance energy transfer, but in the case of BRET, the donor energy is generated by bioluminescence with one interaction partner coupled to luciferase and the other to an acceptor fluorophore.
 Upon interaction of both partners, the luminescence energy produced by the luciferase is transferred to the acceptor molecule and the acceptor emission can be measured with a luminescence plate reader or with a multi-mode plate reader (fig. 5 A).